bobthechemist/python-mathlink/README.md

 1. Some notes
 * python code is not present in the RPi version but can be found in a desktop installation
-* make sure python-dev is installed
+* make sure python-dev and uuid-dev are installed

 2. modify mathlink.c
 * Add #define MLINTERFACE 3 above the #include lines